 A few months ago, I was driving to a midtown Detroit hospital and came upon a small, white, suburban style ranch house.
 In the middle of Detroit!
 Anywhere else I’d never have noticed it, but a block off Woodward Avenue, it kinda stood out.
 It seemed unimaginable that anyone would build a house like that there.
 Or at least no one ever had, which led my mind to many other questions about housing and culture and cities and suburbs and green and paved and sameness and difference and black and white.

 Which, I soon discovered, is kind of the point.
 The house isn’t the start of some new urban renewal subdivision.
 It’s art.
 Or a mobile community center.
 Or both.
 Called “Mobile Homestead,” it’s the last work of art by Mike Kelley, who committed suicide recently at age 57.
 So yes, not only is there no time like the present; there is no time but the present.

 Detroit already has its share of historic homes, but none of them mobile until now.
 In fact it’s made a cottage industry (pun intended) of Henry Ford family houses.
-That trend was started by Henry Ford himself when he had his boyhood farmhouse moved a few miles to Greenfield Village, his new outdoor museum.
+That trend was started in 1929 by Henry Ford himself when he had his boyhood farmhouse moved a few miles to Greenfield Village, his new outdoor museum.
 At the time, 19th-century farmhouses were nothing special.
 Lots of people had grown up in them.
 But Ford knew exactly what he wanted, and had the place fixed up just the way he wanted people to think he remembered it.
 (Yes, you read that right.)